costa-group/iRankFinder/installer/README.md

 pip3 install -U pyinstaller
 ```

-you can specify the folder where all the projects are located using the
+You can specify the folder where all the projects are located using the
-parameter `--path`. or set the env variable `TOOLS_HOME`
+parameter `--path` or settting the env variable `TOOLS_HOME`